yunseo-kim/yunseo-kim.github.io/_posts/en/2021-01-31-GitHub-Markdown-Syntax-Summary.md

 Second sentence.
 Third sentence.

-A line break is applied by entering two or more consecutive spaces.
+A line break is applied when two or more consecutive spaces are entered.
 ~~~
 First sentence.
 Second sentence.